yabinmeng/cassgatling/README.md

 #### Gatling Framework and Gatling CQL Version Compatibility

-Please be **noted** that a specific Gatling CQL version (e.g. 0.0.7) may only work with a certain version of Gatling framework.
+Please be **noted** that a specific Gatling CQL version may only work with a certain version of Gatling framework.
 Incompatible versions will trigger failures when launching simuation scenarios.
-The following version combinations have been tested out working.
+The following version combinations have been tested out working fine.

 | Gatling CQL Plugin | Gatling Framework|
 |---|---|